Hypercubed/dynamo/README.md

     return a.concat(a);
   }

-  // notice we don't create a `double` methods, it's not needed if we don't want it on the class
+  // notice we don't create a `double` methods, it's not needed if we don't want it on these instances

   // signatures can also be protected
   @signature('sub')